-TORONTO has been a major draw for decades for tourists of all kinds.
+Toronto has been a major draw for tourists of all kinds.
 Gay travelers love the city, celebrating North America’s largest Pride festival on masse in the city every June.
 Toronto’s queer scene has branched out from Church Street village into new territory.
 LGBTQ+ visitors can be found all over the city, finding venues that are mixed and inclusive of all.
 Here’s what to do in gay Toronto, including the best gay bars and beautiful and welcoming hotels.

-A boutique hotel in the middle of Queen West, Toronto’s current hot spot.
+The Drake Hotel is a boutique hotel in the middle of Queen West, Toronto’s current hot spot.
 The ground floor and rooftop bars appear on international best-of lists and the basement event space has the best acoustics in town.
-(From $269 per night)

-A quirky, art-focused hotel in which each room was designed by a different artist: check out “The Canadiana Room” and “Parlour of Twilight” for atmospheric, playful touches.
+Gladstone House is a quirky, art-focused hotel in which each room was designed by a different artist: check out “The Canadiana Room” and “Parlour of Twilight” for atmospheric, playful touches.
 Weekly music events downstairs are a favorite.
-(From $179 per night)

 This multi-night string of parties are the most attended and anticipated events at Toronto Pride.
 Kicking off the long weekend is Starry Night, a dazzling garden shindig that annually features performances by RuPaul’s top queens.
 International DJ’s keep the crowd grinding all weekend long, climaxing on parade Sunday when the frenzy finally takes over an entire University quad.
 This hedonism isn’t for nothing since all proceeds go to the 519 Community Centre, which provides counselling and social services to the LGBTQ+ community.